Grand Secretary

 The office of Grand Secretary administers the day-to-day activities of the Grand Lodge of Minnesota, in addition to providing support to the officers and brethren of constituent lodges, the Grand Master, Grand Lodge Officers, Committees and Boards, District Representatives, Custodians, other Jurisdictions, and Appendant Bodies.

-I would also like to thank the Area Deputies, District Representatives, Committees, and Lodge Secretaries for their hard work and dedication.
+I would also like to thank the Area Deputies, District Representatives, and Lodge Secretaries for their hard work and dedication.
 It is largely through your volunteer efforts that our fraternity continues running, and it would be nearly impossible for the Grand Lodge office to function smoothly and efficiently without your assistance.
-In particular, I would like to recognize the efforts of Brother David Hartman for his valiant work overseeing the management of the Grand Lodge’s membership inquiry pipeline, and W. Brother Jason Lang for his extraordinary efforts in assisting the Grand Lodge office update and deploying new resources in Grand View.

 The Grand Lodge office plays an important role in the fabric of Minnesota Freemasonry.
-To the 8,866 members of Minnesota Lodges, it has been my distinct pleasure to serve as your Grand Secretary this past year and I thank you for the confidence you have shown in me by electing me to this office.
+To the more than 8,000 members of Minnesota Lodges, it has been my distinct pleasure to serve as your Grand Secretary this past year and I thank you for the confidence you have shown in me by electing me to this office.

 Fraternally submitted,